Move back one step Move forward one step Show themes of website

 Early stages of English

 The history of English is normally divided into three or four broad periods: (i) Old English, (ii) Middle English, (iii) Early Modern English and (iv) Late Modern English which is now recognised as a separate period as well.
 There are books which are dedicated to one of these periods, see Hogg (2002), Baker (2003), Hough and Corbett (2006), Marsden (ed., 2004), McCully and Hilles (2005), Mitchell and Robinson (2006) and Smith (2009) for Old English.
-Consult Taavitsainen, Nevalainen, Pahta and Rissanen (eds, 2000), Smith and Horobin (2002), Ritt and Schendl (eds, 2005) for Middle English and Treharne (2003) for both Old and Middle English.
+Taavitsainen, Nevalainen, Pahta and Rissanen (eds, 2000), Smith and Horobin (2002), Ritt and Schendl (eds, 2005) for Middle English and Treharne (2003) can be consulted for both Old and Middle English.

 The term ‘Middle Ages’ occurs in some titles and can normally be taken to refer to the Middle English period (1100-1500), cf. Machan (2003) as an example, though this period of European history is taken to have begun before the 12th century.

-Other publications refer to ‘early English’ which is usually a portmanteau for several periods, see Fischer, van Kemenade, Koopman and van der Wurff (2001), Smith (2005), Allen (2008), Denison, Bermúdez-Otero, McCully and Moore (eds, 2011).
+Other publications refer to ‘early English’ which is usually a portmanteau for several periods, see Fischer, van Kemenade, Koopman and van der Wurff (2001), Smith (2005), Allen (2008; 2019), Denison, Bermúdez-Otero, McCully and Moore (eds, 2011).

 In the 1980s and 1990s a number of studies of the history of English appeared which strove to apply the insights of modern linguistics to this subject.
 The main work here is the many-volume Cambridge History of the English Language (general editor Richard Hogg).
 Single volume studies often with innovative approaches are Richard Bailey (1991), Norman Blake (1996), Barbara Fennell (1998), Roger Lass (1987, 1994), Jeremy Smith (1996).
 More compact textbooks have also appeared, e.g. Culpeper (2005).
 For overviews of individual periods, consult the previous section.

-The turn of the millennium has seen several new studies of which one could mention the single-volume treatments of the history of English by Laurel Brinton and Leslie Arnovick (2005), Elly van Gelderen (2006), and the edited volumes by Lynda Mugglestone (ed., 2006) as well as Richard Hogg and David Denison (eds, 2006).
+The turn of the millennium has seen several new studies of which one could mention the single-volume treatments of the history of English by Laurel Brinton and Leslie Arnovick (2005), Elly van Gelderen (2006), and the edited volumes by Lynda Mugglestone (ed., 2012) as well as Richard Hogg and David Denison (eds, 2006).
 Further, single-volume paperback overviews have also appeared, see Barber, Beal and Shaw (2009) and Crystal (2004).
 In a more popular vein one has surveys like Bragg (2003) and McCrum et al. (2002).

-Collections of articles giving overviews of aspects of English and its history have also appeared or will do so shortly, see Aarts and McMahon (eds, 2006), van Kemenade and Los (eds, 2006), Momma and Matto (2007) as well as Nevalainen and Traugott (eds, 2012) and Brinton and Bergs (eds, 2012).
+Collections of articles giving overviews of aspects of English and its history have also appeared or will do so shortly, see Aarts and McMahon (eds, 2006), van Kemenade and Los (eds, 2006), Momma and Matto (2007) as well as Nevalainen and Traugott (eds, 2012), Brinton and Bergs (eds, 2012), Mugglestone (ed., 2012), Brinton (ed., 2017) and Hickey (gen. ed., 2025/6).

 Sociolinguistics and language change

 An important extension of sociolinguistic principles took place in the work of James and Lesley Milroy who applied the notion of network (from sociology) to linguistics, first in synchronic investigations, later in diachronic (historical) ones.
 Networks are the connections which individuals have with others in their social surroundings.
 These connections are maintained, usually in low-income communities by the use of vernacular linguistic norms, generally in sharp contrast to the standard of the language in question, a form which is found supraregionally and used by speakers who do not share a mutual social network to anything like the same extent.
+After the work of the Milroys a new orientation became apparent with the work of Penelope Eckert, now known as ‘third wave’ sociolinguistics, which focuses on the agency of the individual within a community and as a force in language variation and change, see Eckert (2018).

 New sources for the history of English